Catherine The Great. Coronavirus. And how women are facing a workplace setback.

 For fair play and equal pay, for starters.

-Then again, Catherine The Great just might do something about it – and get others to do the same.
+Then again, Catherine The Great, being the awesome leader that she was, just might do something about it – and get other leaders to do the same.

 Just a mad thought from a social distance – for the day that’s in it.